CorvaeOboro/zenv/README.md

 ## Z_HOUDINI ##
-collection of houdini hda's focused on procedural modelling and game dev
+collection of houdini hda's focused on procedural modelling and game dev . many of these are WIP and may not work , all tools are unlocked open source , feel free to edit \ redistribute ! credit and thanks to gamedev sidefxlab , qL , and others , using lots of their hda within these .

 ## PLACEMENT ##
 - **[z_COPY_TO_POINTS_BY_PIECENUM_INTERSECTIONCHECK](https://github.com/corvaeoboro/zhoudini/)** : Place an array of pieces using collision checks to avoid intersection